zephyrproject-rtos/zephyr/doc/collaboration/documentation/basic.rst

 * Do abbreviate codenames by using a substitution.
 For example:
-  \|codename\| is defined in the :file:`forto-collab/doc/substitutions.rst` to be replaced by "Zephyr Operating System".
+  \|codename\| is defined in the :file:`ZEPHYR_BASE/doc/substitutions.rst` to be replaced by "Zephyr Kernel".

 * Place figures and tables immediately after related text.